raspberrypilearning/fruit-machine/en/step_1.md

 ## Introduction

-In this project, you are going to build an interactive Fruit Machine game.
-The game is simple: you press the button and three fruits are randomly selected from five possible options.
-If you get three of the same fruit, you win the game.
+In this project, you are going to make an automatic coin flipper and a dice roller.
+You'll be working with graphics, interactivity and randomness.

 ### What you will make